Boeing to close assembly line for C-17 transport jet

-SEATTLE (Reuters) - Boeing Co (BA.N) said on Wednesday that it would stop making its distinctive-looking C-17 military transport plane in 2015 because of faltering sales, and would lay off up to 3,000 employees involved in the 30-year-old program.
+SEATTLE, Sept 18 (Reuters) - Boeing Co said on Wednesday that it would stop making its distinctive-looking C-17 military transport plane in 2015 due to faltering sales, and would lay off 3,000 employees involved in the 30-year-old program.

-The decision will close the last major aircraft production plant in Southern California, and Boeing said it has no plans to move other production, either commercial or military, into the vacated space.

 The Chicago-based aerospace company said it would take a charge of less than $100 million in the current quarter to halt C-17 production in Long Beach, California, and facilities in Macon, Georgia, Mesa, Arizona and St. Louis, Missouri.
 It said the charge would not alter its forecast for full year earnings.

-Boeing plans to start reducing the workforce in early 2014, and has 22 more of the planes to produce, though 13 of those are not yet sold.
+Boeing plans to start reducing the workforce in early 2014, and has 22 more of the planes to produce.
 It has delivered 257 of the jets so far, of which 223 went to the U.S. Air Force.

-“We do anticipate that the job reduction required by this will be moderated to some extent by redeployment to other programs,” said Nan Bouchard, vice president and C-17 program manager, said in a conference call.

-She said most of the layoffs will start in mid-2014 “as the last aircraft moves through the facility.”

 “Our customers around the world face very tough budget environments,” said Dennis Muilenburg, chief executive of Boeing’s Defense, Space & Security division, in a statement.